charleslukowski/ppt_mcp/README.md

 ## Acknowledgments

-- Built on the excellent [python-pptx](https://python-pptx.readthedocs.io/) library
+- Built on the [python-pptx](https://python-pptx.readthedocs.io/) library
-- Follows MCP protocol specifications